 If it’s an Ethnic Flair You’re Seeking

-There is a small, yet with lots to choose from, Asian market called New Seoul Oriental.
+There is a small, yet with lots to choose from, an Asian market called New Seoul Oriental.
 For some Indian cooking, on Mahan Drive, go to Apna Bazar International Grocery where there are freshly baked goods and Halal meats.

 Get the App

-Have your student download the apps for any of the grocery stores that offer them.
+Have your students download the apps for any of the grocery stores that offer them.
 Both Publix and Lucky’s apps have digital coupons.
 Taking a little time to check off the coupons they may use saves them, and possibly you, some money.
-Lucky’s also offers a rewards program which they can manage through the app.
+Lucky’s also offers a rewards program that they can manage through the app.
 The rewards program offers another way to build up points and save money.
 Publix also sells a two-part gift card that you can load from your local Publix onto your student’s gift card.
 It is another option if your student buys most of their groceries at Publix.

 If your student can’t get to the grocery store, Shipt will deliver their groceries right to them (for a fee, of course).
 And, there is also Instacart which delivers from Publix, Whole Foods, Costco, CVS and more.

 Local vegetable, fruit, eggs, and meat delivery are also available in certain residential areas through rhomarket.com.
 All products sold on the site come directly from farm/producer to table.
 There is a Home delivery for $6 fee within 10 miles of the RHO Market Distribution Center and a $10 fee if more than 10 miles away from the RHO Market Distribution Center within Leon County.
 Thursday pick up locations, if you order online, are:

 - RHO Market main distribution hub, 3:00-6:00 pm located behind Milano’s Pizza at the Northwood Center in the old FRM Garden Center (FREE)